 #10 Take monthly milestone pictures, but plan your idea before the first month.
 I thought of all sorts of fun things to do AFTER I had taken photos for a few months.
 I never thought to explore all the monthly milestone photography ideas on the web, but I’m telling you early so you can.

-#11 Try to avoid taking the twins anywhere alone at first.
+#11 Try to have a helping hand when taking the twins anywhere at first.
 Bring your spouse, ask a friend or grandparent to come along when you leave.